About Jasypt

 No. Jasypt does not implement any encryption algorithms, but instead delegates to the ones already provided by a JCE (Java Cryptography Extension) provider, which can be either the default VM one or any other of your choice, adding a layer for ease and correctness of use, configurability, integration with many other technologies, etc.

-It is "simplified encryption" because it is much easier to use and integrate than the standard APIs, but you will get the same encryption power as if you were using the JCE API directly, or even more, as jasypt will enforce best practices and use standards that will ensure that you always get the highest level of security from encryption.
+It is "simplified encryption" because it is much easier to use and integrate than the standard APIs, but you will get the same encryption power as if you were using the JCE API directly, or even more, as jasypt will enforce best practices and use standards that will ensure that you always get the highest level of security from the encryption features present in your Java installation.

 No, not at all.
-Jasypt offers some special configuration facilities to web applications, but it is not necessary for an application to be web for using jasypt.
-Jasypt will not add any dependency on any web-related API to your application if you don't want to.
+Jasypt offers some special configuration facilities to web applications, but it is not necessary for an application to be web-based in order to use jasypt.
+Jasypt will not add any dependency on any web-related API to your application if you don't want it to.

 Yes, you can.
 Jasypt provides an optional integration package for Hibernate, but it does not need Hibernate for normal operation.
 It won't add a dependency on Hibernate to your project.